learn-co-curriculum/phase-0-bash-navigation/README.md

 time users who are afraid of making mistakes that could break their computers or ruin their files.
 Fear not!
 We'll step you through it.

-The command-line interfaces, or "shells", used on OSX, Linux, and the "Windows Subsystem for Linux (WSL)," are called `bash`.
-We'll document how to use the `bash` CLI in this module.
+There are two common command-line interfaces, or "shells", used on OSX, Linux, and the "Windows Subsystem for Linux (WSL)," - `zsh` and `bash`. `zsh` is actually an extension of `bash` and, for our purposes here, behaves in exactly the same way as `bash`.
+So for simplicity, we'll just refer to `bash` from here on out.

+In this lesson, we'll document how to use the `bash` CLI to navigate your computer's file directories.

+## Opening Your Terminal

+Before we can start exploring `bash`, we need to open a terminal window to work in.

+For Mac users, you can open your terminal using Spotlight.
+Press command (`⌘`) and spacebar together to bring up Spotlight, then type **terminal** to search through your computer's apps.
+Click on the terminal app when it appears to open it up.

+For Windows users, the process is a bit more complicated because we need to set up the Windows Subsystem for Linux in order to start working with `bash`.
+Follow along for now - once you've got your local environment set up, you'll be able to run the commands discussed here.

 ## Demonstrate How to Navigate with `bash`